 - Sale 1: the property sold with existing and operating auto service improvements, with existing income in place from tenants on month-to-month leases.
 Additionally, the buyer is the owner of the property directly adjacent to the east and envisions a redevelopment of the combined site (at which time the buyer will also have to pay for demolition of the existing improvements).
 To account for existing income and improvements, and the buyer's ownership of the adjacent property, we applied a downward adjustment to this sale. - Sale 2: the property was encumbered by an easement for access and circulation benefiting the larger multifamily property to the north, which had caused issues for other potential buyers.
 Ultimately the site was purchased by the adjacent property owner.
 To account for both factors, we applied a slight upward adjustment to this sale. - Sale 3: the property was sold with known soil contamination and was subject to a grant deed release obligating the buyer to bear all future remediation costs.
-We have adjusted this sale upward to reflect these factors. - Sale 5: the property was purchased by a buyer who had recently purchased another (non-adjoining) property, for which we applied a downward adjustment. - Sale 6: the buyer was responsible for demolishing the existing improvements, for which we applied a slight upward adjustment.
+We have adjusted this sale upward to reflect these factors. - Sales 5 and 6: the buyer was responsible for demolishing the existing improvements, for which we applied a slight upward adjustment.